 A default agreement can make things easier

-Typically, waking up each morning by alarm, if Dwight-Now didn't have a prior understanding with Dwight-Next, he would prefer to lie in bed indefinitely.
+Typically, when my alarm goes off each morning, if Dwight-Now didn't have a prior understanding with Dwight-Next, he would prefer to lie in bed indefinitely.
 However, Dwight-Now has a general agreement with Dwight-Next that we will get up immediately upon waking.
 Predictably, once we're up, then within five minutes, Dwight-Now is happy to be greeting the new day.
-Uncommonly, if Dwight-Now still wants to get back into bed after fifteen minutes or so, then Dwight-Next, as part of their general agreement, concurs and we crawl back into bed.
+Uncommonly, if Dwight-Now still wants to get back into bed after five, then Dwight-Next, as part of their general agreement, concurs and we crawl back into bed.

 How a lawyer client used the "Five-Minute Trial" approach

-My longest running client was a very successful medical malpractice lawyer who lived in Arizona.
+My longest running client was a successful medical malpractice lawyer who lived in Arizona.
 We worked together for nine years.
 He had a standard promise to himself for each workday: "Each morning that I'm in the office, I will spend a minimum of 30 minutes on the case that is giving me the most anxiety."
 His Now was unwilling to promise more than 30 minutes and his Next knew that he couldn't get much done in 30 minutes.
-But his Next also knew that, once he got started, his Now would probably be willing to keep going.
+But his Next also knew that, within thirty minutes of starting, his Now would probably be willing to keep going.